Fire Safety for Equestrian Yards and Stables

 Ensure the yard remains clean and tidy by immediately clearing away any hay or straw and discarding waste in allocated containers.

-Implement and strictly enforce a no-smoking rule throughout the yard.
+No smoking policy and smoke alarms - Implement and strictly enforce a no-smoking rule throughout the yard.

 Ensure any designated smoking areas are away from any flammable materials.